Lucio Sordoni

 Lucio Sordoni (born 23 July 1998) is an Argentina international rugby union player.
-He plays for Glasgow Warriors in the United Rugby Championship.
+He plays for Racing 92.
+He previously for Glasgow Warriors in the United Rugby Championship and the Jaguares.

 Rugby Union career

 Amateur career

 Sordoni started played rugby union for Club Atlético del Rosario.
 He has also played for Southern Districts in Australia.

 Professional career

 Sordoni played for the Jaguares.
 On 28 December 2018, Sordoni was named in the Jaguares squad for the 2019 Super Rugby season.

 Sordoni played for the Melbourne Rebels in 2021.

 Sordoni was signed by French club Mont de Marsan in 2022 but did not play due to injury.

 On 3 August 2022 Sordoni was signed by Glasgow Warriors in a short term deal.
+He played 31 times for the Glasgow giant, scoring one try.
+He is Glasgow Warrior No. 341.
+During his last season with the Warriors, the club won the United Rugby Championship.

+On 27 August 2024 it was announced that Sordoni was signed by French club Racing 92.

 Super Rugby statistics

 International career

 Sordoni played for Argentina in the 2020 Rugby Championship.